 When the work comp claims coordinator receives the information about the new work comp injury, the claims coordinator immediately reports it to the claims handling office.
 If, for any reason, the claims coordinator does not have all the information necessary, the claim is still reported to the claims office with a note indicating the rest of the information will be forthcoming as soon as it is available.
 This allows the work comp claims adjuster to get started on the claim.

 Claim Service Standards

-When your company starts an insurance program, the insurer or third party administrator (TPA) should provide you with information on their claim handling service standards.
+When your company starts an insurance program, the insurer or third-party administrator (TPA) should provide you with information on their claim-handling service standards.
 Those service standards usually specify within how many hours the adjuster will contact the employee once the claim is reported to the claims office.
-Great service standards specify the employee will be contacted within 2 (or 4) hours, while good service standards specify the employee will be contacted within 24 hours.
+Excellent service standards specify the employee will be contacted within 2 (or 4) hours, while good service standards specify the employee will be contacted within 24 hours.
 If the service standards are silent on how fast the work comp adjuster will be in contact with the employee, ask them to make the 2-hour contact with the employee a claim-handling requirement on your files.
 If the insurer or TPA is reluctant to require prompt contact with the injured employee, it is time to get another insurer or TPA.

 When employees are injured, they are concerned about their future with your company, their future income and their ability to care for their families.
 When the employee’s supervisor or your company’s work comp claims coordinator contacts the employee shortly after the accident, the employee knows and feels s/he is valuable to the company.

 When the employee initially reports the claim to the employer, the employee is instructed to keep the employer informed of medical treatment and medical progress.
 Emphasize the employee can expect to hear from the employer if the employee does not provide timely updates to your company.